kindone/cppproptest/README.md

 Property-based tesing relies on massive input combinations to be attempted to achieve high confidence.
 For example, if you have a function with 10 boolean flags to be thoroughly tested in runtime, you need to test it with `2`<sup>`10`</sup> ` = 1024` combinations.
 This kind of complexity has been often considered as unmanageable and something that should be avoided.

 However, as most C++ unit components (as single unit or multiple components combined) tend to execute blazingly fast on modern machines, running them 1000 times is usually not an issue.
-Unless it's involving external devices like secondary disk or network communication, running a typical C++ component 1000 times would normally end up finishing under 1 second barrier.
-This is why C++ and property-based testing is a perfect pair.
+Unless it's involving external devices like secondary disk or network communication, running a typical C++ component 1000 times would normally end up finishing under a second barrier.
+This is why C++ and property-based testing is a fine pair.

 &nbsp;